DaveBenham/VenomModules/README.md

 - **FALL** - 10V when falling, else 0V
 - **FLAT** - 10V when steady (not changing), else 0V

-Note that gate outputs can be noisy when processing audio inputs, especially when oversampling is enabled.
-In an effort to reduce noise, the slope detector sensitivity is normally reduced when oversampling is enabled.
+Note that gate outputs can be noisy when processing audio inputs due to the effect anti-aliasing has on waveforms.
+It is best to use Slew oversampling when working with audio inputs.
+In an effort to reduce gate noise, the slope detector sensitivity is normally reduced when oversampling is enabled.
 There is a context menu option to set the oversampled slope sensitivity, expressed as minimum delta voltage per sample.

-**Oversampled minimum slope delta**
+**Oversampled slope sensitivity (min delta)**
 - 10 mV (default)
 - 1 mV
 - 0.1 mV
 - 0.01 mV
 - 0.001 mV

-The minimum slope delta is always 0.001 mV whenever oversampling is disabled.
+The sensitivity is always 0.001 mV whenever oversampling is disabled.

 ### OUT (Slewed) output
 This is the final result of the slew processing.